thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Beings.md

        herd, centaurs are capable of slightly more autonomy than pure veela are either as individuals or in groups (since veela have no herd, or in their case flock, effect).
-   * veela - See [Appendix I].
+     - centaurs are unique amoung the decendants of the nephilim in that the remain nearly unchanged, with inheritances only from two choirs, and little to no physical change since their inception.
+   * veela - a people punished primarily with changes to their magic, reproduction, and lifespan.
+The placement of veela on this list is highly controversial.
+In raw cognative ability, a veela is roughly equivalent to a normal human.
+The problem is in her emotional inteligence.
+Many veela have essentially no control over their emotions, and this triggers the magic of her punishment.
+     *  See [The Veela Curse][AI] for an in depth description.
+     *  Veela are also complex to categorize because the nature of the veela "curse" makes it difficult for researchers to distinguish between the so-called "full" and "partial" veela.
+     *  The veela is the only example of a "race" that is purely female, it depends on cross breeding to survive.
+Due to the nature of its magic, any female child is born veela.
+See [The Veela Curse][AI] for more details.
-   * giants - the physical changes wrought on them by sin have become "mundane" and are now governed by Mendelian inheritance.
-Church [records][Giants] show that the giants come from the creators of the house elves.
+   *  giants - Church [records][Giants] show that the giants come from the creators of the house elves.
 Behold in them what man would be if left without his mind, the only hope they have is that their intellects are so clouded that it is nearly impossible for them to actually commit a mortal sin.
 Should any be willing to be missionary to the giants, the grace of baptism would be nearly unopposed, because these beings have so little ability to freely choose to do anything, and even less ability to understand something is gravely wrong.

+[^241125-9]: Author's note:
+    The scholars here do not have the knowledge to be more precise, if you refer to the author's section of [Inheritance], you can see the effects of abusing magic on concupiscence.
+Over the centuries, this effect has been gradually reduced by goblins who have successfully lived virtuous lives against probability.

+[Inheritance]: <../Inheritance/>

+[^241125-8]: Author's note:
+    I really dislike what Mrs. Rowling did with the dwarfs in _the Chamber of Secrets_.[^210518-1]  I am giving them my own Goblin based back story, since her version of Goblins is a mix of Tolkien's Dwarfs and Goblins.

+[^241125-7]: Author's note:
+    I'm building off of the statement from cannon that if magical users hadn't intermarried with muggles they would have all died out, and infering that most families simply hide their muggle connections, and/or that the "sacred 28" list simply omitted them in an act of historical revisionism.
+I'm also guessing there are some missing generations in the one family tree we have, that of the Potter family.

+[^210916-2]: Author's note:
-[^210916-2]: This idea resembles that from Jeconais'
+    This idea resembles that from Jeconais'
     _[Hope](https://jeconais.fanficauthors.net/Hope)_
     Last Updated: 2007-05-30.
 Last Viewed: 2021-09-16.
     I have not copied it precisely as he came up with it, my version is